jobrunr/storyline-demo/README.md

 6. Show the **Pro Dashboard** to inspect which credit cards are created, which jobs failed, various filters, ...
 7. **High-prio jobs**: payment should have priority over monthly report generation .
 Create `high-prio,low-prio` queues.
 Trigger 1000 expenses and showcase the high-prios still get done.
 8. **Queues**: Well-paying `ENTERPRISE` customers should have priority over `PRO` customers.
 Create a `customer:` prefix and add `CustomerType.name()` as the label suffix.
 Switch to _weighted round-robin_ to showcase the difference.
 9. International payments should be processed on **another server** using server tags.
+(To start the second server, see the Gradle command below.)
 10. International payments should also be exported to an external system that has to be **rate-limited** to avoid DDoSing their system.

 The project contains two subprojects: